 Summary: Non-signatory Sudan has expressed interest in joining the convention but has not taken any tangible steps to accede.
-Sudan has participated as an observer in almost every meeting of the convention, most recently in September 2017, and voted in favor of a key United Nations (UN) resolution on the convention in December 2017.
+Sudan has participated as an observer in several meetings of the convention, most recently in September 2018.
+It voted in favor of a key United Nations (UN) resolution on the convention in December 2018.

 There is no evidence to indicate that Sudan has produced or exported cluster munitions, but it has imported and stockpiles them.
 Sudan sporadically used cluster bombs in Southern Kordofan province in 2012–2015, but the Monitor is unaware of any reports or allegations of cluster munition use since then.
 Government and military officials from Sudan have denied the country possesses and uses cluster munitions.